BBK-PiJ-2014-28/Quiz/README.md

 by Annabel Jump for Programming in Java Coursework 5.

-(Coursework not written yet, README will be updated to final instructional version once classes, interfaces etc written)
+(Coursework NOT COMPLETE, README does not reflect final position - SetupClient should work, PlayerClient won't)

 Classes: